w3plan/thread-sse/doc/document.md

 ### Thread-SSE data
 ------------
-Thread-SSE sends 7 data types from server to client, they are string, number, boolean, null, array, JSON object, others, the first 6 types are SON data types, they are complete same to both Node.js server and web browser, others type includes undefined, BigInt, Date, Map, Set, Symbol, Window, Document and more, it would be a serialized string received by Thread-SSE client, there no way to parse it back to the original object.
+Thread-SSE sends 7 data types from server to client, they are string, number, boolean, null, array, JSON object, others, the first 6 types are SON data types, they are complete same to both Node.js server and web browser, others type includes undefined, BigInt, Date, Map, Set, Symbol, Window, Document and more, it would be a serialized string received by Thread-SSE client, there is no way to parse it back to the original object.

 Thread-SSE uses the following object to send all data via SSE, Thread-SSE data is converted to a string at the time of sending and parses it back to the object at the time of receiving, Thread-SSE data are bound to Thread-SSE connections, a Thread-SSE connection has its Thread-SSE data.